wrr/rack-wwwhisper/heroku-doc.md

     :::term
     $ heroku addons:add wwwhisper --admin=[put your email here]

-`--admin` is a required parameter that instruct wwwhisper to grant you access to the application.
+`--admin` is a required parameter that instructs wwwhisper to grant you access to the application.
 Later you can use the wwwhisper admin site to grant access to others.